by Bruce Dunlavy

 Although mass shootings such as Las Vegas and Sutherland Springs capture public attention for a week or two, they generate no action beyond the ubiquitous calls for “thoughts and prayers.”
 If over two dozen people can be shot to death and twenty more injured while at a church service, it would seem that prayers are not enough.
 Moreover, while this sort of event stands out as terrifying, far more deaths and injuries result from everyday incidences of gun violence that take one or two lives at a time.

 I think most people would agree that gun violence is a problem.
 Many would say that it is a problem that cannot be solved.
-Some years back, I learned that what appears to be an insoluble problem is in fact a hard decision.
+Some years back, I learned that very often what appears to be an insoluble problem is in fact a hard decision.
 Making that one decision can lead to, if not a resolution, then at least a significant improvement in settling the issues that have caused the apparent insoluble problem.

 In this case, the decision is whether we are going to address the issue of firearms head on, or we are not.
 Are we going to keep pussyfooting around over side issues such as mental health, the potential need for a well-armed popular uprising to overthrow a government gone wild, and the threat of mass confiscation and banning of all privately-owned guns?
 Or are we going to tackle the hard decision about what to do about the 300 million or so essentially unregulated personal firearms floating around the United States?